 I’ve learned to hold my friends (the team) close and my enemies (the monitors) closer.
 I’m working hard to be a guy who can make cinematic movies using a monitor.
 And, even though the damn thing is like a ball and chain (try nipping across the street to catch a shot when the camera’s on a short Teradek leash or attached to an SDI umbilical cord), I’ve learned to stop worrying and love the village.

 Here’s some tips for shooting cinematic movies using monitors:

 - Block.
 Light.
 Rehearse.
 Shoot.

 The Holy Quadrinity, the best practice for filmmaking, well established 100 years ago and never bettered.
-Ignore the camera when blocking: there aren’t shots yet, only the actors and Director telling stories.
-The DP and Director design shots thereafter.
+Ignore the camera when blocking: there aren’t shots yet, only the actors and Director telling a story.
+The DP and Director design the shots once the blocking is finished.
 Ignore the monitor most of the time when lighting, This is the more creative portion of the process: use your mind for that.
 By the time it gets to the camera rehearsal, the story has been mostly created; use the monitor as a tool for adjustments.

 - Look with your eyes first.